-Not a convential hotel stay, hence not making it onto the main list, but the Aqua Sana spa at England’s newest Center Parcs at Woburn Forest is seriously impressive.
-As well as several pools, hot tubs, hydrotherapy pools and jacuzzis, there are six differennt ‘worlds’ including ‘fire and ice’ steam rooms and saunas, herbal spas, ice-showers, tropical rainfalls and basically a whole day’s worth of exploration and indulgence.
+Not a conventional hotel stay, hence not making it onto the main list, but the Aqua Sana spa at England’s newest Center Parcs at Woburn Forest is seriously impressive.
+As well as several pools, hot tubs, hydrotherapy pools and jacuzzis, there are six differenet ‘worlds’ including ‘fire and ice’ steam rooms and saunas, herbal spas, ice-showers, tropical rainfalls and basically a whole day’s worth of exploration and indulgence.

 If you like reading about luxury hotel spas then check out the full reviews of these great hotels: